lab1092/blender-manual_ja/manual/render/cycles/lamps.rst

 ==========

 Point lamps emit light equally in all directions.
-By setting the :guilabel:`Size` larger than zero, they become spherical lamps, which give softer shadows and shading.
+By setting the *Size* larger than zero, they become spherical lamps, which give softer shadows and shading.
 The strength of point lamps is specified in Watts.